Last updated: November 29, 2022

 It’s worth visiting Mount Ettalong Lookout, just north of Pearl Beach.
 A short walking track starting from the car park at a large water tank on Patonga Drive brings you to two lookout points offering sensational views of Broken Bay and surrounding areas.

 Keen to visit even more beaches?
 Patonga Beach is the next beach located only moments away and easy to get to via Patonga Drive.
-Patonga is a quiet oasis, great for swimming in the calm waters or to enjoy a picnic in the park at the wharf.
+Patonga is a quiet oasis, great for swimming in the calm waters or enjoying a picnic in the park at the wharf.

 There is also a walking track between Pearl Beach and Patonga.
 This moderately challenging 3km bushwalk guiders hikers through a forest with red gums and eucalypts and also includes a pretty lookout point.